kalxas/rasdaman/doc/main/03_contributing.rst

   ..
 IMAGE:: media/contributing/14-jenkins-failed-tests.jpg
     :align: center

-Then, check the ouput of these failed tests in ``test_output.tar.gz`` compressed file, inside ``build3439.tar.gz`` file to compare the differences between oracle files and output files:
+Then, check the ouput of these failed tests in ``test_output.tar.gz`` archive which is in ``build3439.tar.gz`` to compare the differences between oracle files and output files:

   ..
 IMAGE:: media/contributing/15-jenkins-check-output.jpg
     :align: center